Skip to main content

 StatusMeaning

-queuedWaiting for an available agent
+queuedWaiting for an available session

 runningThe agent is executing the task on the source